run-ai/docs/docs/admin/integration/jupyterhub.md

 Use the `External IP` of the service to access the service.

-Login with Run:AI Project name as user name.
+Login with Run:ai Project name as user name.

 ## Troubleshooting the JupyterHub Installation